 Last entry into the Park is 30 minutes prior to the gates closing. |

 As our world becomes increasingly conscious of the environmental impact of our choices, funerals are no exception.
 Traditional burial practices often rely on materials and processes that can leave a heavy environmental footprint.
-However, eco-friendly alternatives, such as those offered at GreenAcres Living Memorial Parks, are transforming how we honour our loved ones while protecting the planet for future generations.
+However, eco-friendly alternatives for burials, such as those offered at GreenAcres Living Memorial Parks, are transforming how we honour our loved ones while protecting the planet for future generations.
 At the forefront of this movement is the innovative Loop Living Cocoon™, a groundbreaking eco-coffin that exemplifies the future of sustainable burials.

 The Growing Importance of Green Burials